Skip to content

 Now is the time for civil engineers to act

-As the ageing population and urbanisation increases, as well as the frequency, duration and intensity of these heatwaves due to climate change, it’s vital that civil engineers do all they can to ensure our cities are designed to help protect the elderly.
+As the ageing population and urbanisation increases, it’s vital that civil engineers do all they can to ensure our cities are designed to help protect their communities.

 In 2014, approximately 54% of the earth’s population lived in towns and cities, and this number is set to increase to almost 70% by 2050.